Courtroom: air-Q air analyzer for test measurement of particulates, carbon dioxide-CO₂ and aerosols at the courthouse

 Evaluation of the measurements

-In the courthouse, the air-Qs were operated without WLAN access, as there was no possibility to use the WLAN available there for security reasons.
+In the court building, the air-Qs were operated without Wi-Fi access, as for security reasons it was not possible to use the Wi-Fi available there.
 The air-Qs were collected after the test and the data was then downloaded from the device.
-Since there was a lot of measurement data, we did not choose to upload the data, but simply removed the SD card and transferred the data to a table using our CSV converter (which can be found at tools.air-q.com), where it was analysed intensively.
+As a large amount of measurement data was involved, the data was not uploaded, but the SD card was simply removed and the data transferred to a table using our CSV converter, where it was analyzed in detail.

 1. air quality in the staff office